CEN/CENELEC · standards · conformity

 EU Code of Practice for General-Purpose AI

-The voluntary GPAI Code of Practice supports providers of general-purpose AI models in complying with the EU AI Act obligations regarding safety, transparency, and copyright.
-It consists of three chapters and was published on July 10, 2025.
+The voluntary General-Purpose AI Code of Practice supports providers in complying with AI Act requirements on transparency, safety, and copyright.
+Published on July 10, 2025, it consists of three chapters.

 Source: European Commission / AI Office